Come and be part of a global voice for wild plants and fungi

 Top tip

-Best if the grass box is not attached for the 1st couple of cuts and raked by hand after each cut.
+Best if the grass box is not attached for the first couple of cuts and raked by hand after each cut.

 Creating bare ground (before sowing the seed).